-The Cor Eye Technology and top rail undercut aren’t that visible.
-But they do make a difference by creating a hollow section on the back of the club.
-The face is allowed to flex even more.
+The Cor Eye Technology and Top Rail Undercut create a hollow section on the back of the club.
+This hollowed section helps the face flex even more.
 The top rail undercut and the Cor Eye technology are designed to work together to get the ball off the face quickly.

 As we’ve already said, Ping’s aim with the G410 Irons is to ensure forgiveness.
 Ping have lowered the CG of these irons by placing a tungsten weight in the toe.
-This, combined with an internal weight in the hosel, allow the face to remain thinner, faster, and ever so slightly ‘hot’.
+This, combined with an internal weight in the hosel, allow the face to remain thinner and faster.
 These weights help create a naturally higher trajectory and make it easier to get the ball in the air.

 By having the weight placed at the clubface’s extremities, you should find that the club maintains stability, even with off-centered hits.
 A more stabilized clubface ultimately results in straighter mishits.